Signatures of quantum criticality in the thermopower of Ba(Fe(1-x)Co(x))2As2: Abstract

 \section{Abstract}

-We demonstrate that the thermopower ($S$) can be used to probe the spin fluctuations (SF) in the proximity to the quantum critical point (QCP) in Fe-based superconductors.
+We demonstrate that the thermopower ($S$) can be used to probe the spin fluctuations (SFs) in proximity to the quantum critical point (QCP) in Fe-based superconductors.
 The sensitivity of $S$ to the entropy of charge carriers allows us to observe an increase of $S/T$ in Ba(Fe$_{1-x}$Co$_x$)$_2$As$_2$ close to the spin-density-wave (SDW) QCP.
-This behavior is due to the coupling of low-energy conduction electrons to two-dimensional SF, similar to the heavy-fermion systems.
-The low-temperature enhancement of $S/T$ in the doping range 0.02 $< x <$ 0.1 is bordered by the two Lifshitz transitions, and it corresponds to the superconducting doping region, where similarity between the electron and nonreconstructed hole pockets exists.
-The maximal $S/T$ is observed in the proximity of commensurate-to-incommensurate SDW transition, for critical $ x_c\approx$ 0.06, close to the highest superconducting $T_c$.
-This analysis indicates that the low-$T$ thermopower is influenced by the critical spin fluctuations which are important for the superconducting mechanism.
+This behavior is due to the coupling of low-energy conduction electrons to two-dimensional SFs, similar to heavy-fermion systems.
+The low-temperature enhancement of $S/T$ in the Co substitution range 0.02 $< x <$ 0.1 is bordered by two Lifshitz transitions, and it corresponds to the superconducting region, where a similarity between the electron and non-reconstructed hole pockets exists.
+The maximal $S/T$ is observed in proximity to the commensurate-to-incommensurate SDW transition, for critical $ x_c\approx$ 0.05, close to the highest superconducting $T_c$.
+This analysis indicates that low-$T$ thermopower is influenced by critical spin fluctuations which are important for the superconducting mechanism.